City of Vancouver’s Requirements for Renovations

 The City of Vancouver requires an EnerGuide report at the pre-permit stage.
-This process involves an existing home energy evaluation before the renovation begins.
+This process involves an Existing Home Energy Evaluation before the renovation begins.
 That’s where we come in.
-We’ll do our best to make this a smooth process.
+We’ll do our best to make this process as smooth as possible.
 We understand the difficulties and stress involved in renovations, especially at the permit phase, and are here to help guide you through it and make your renovation a success.

-Click here for more info on the Vancouver Building Bylaw for renovations
+Browse the City’s official page for more info on the Vancouver Building By-Law for renovations.